Domestic hot water (DHW): definition and operation with solar energy

-One of the uses of solar thermal energy is obtaining sanitary hot water (DHW).
-Solar collectors capture energy from solar radiation to increase the temperature of a fluid.
+One of the main uses of solar thermal energy is the production of domestic hot water (DHW).
+Solar radiation is transformed into heat through solar collectors, raising the temperature of a fluid that is subsequently used in various hot water distribution systems.

-Domestic hot water (DHW) is water intended for human consumption that has been heated.
-The primary uses are:
+Domestic hot water (DHW) is water intended for human consumption that has been preheated.
+It is used in various areas, such as:

 • Heating systems.

-The easiest way to obtain sanitary hot water is through solar energy.
+The simplest way to obtain hot water for domestic use is through solar energy.

-Hot water can be transported; therefore, it allows to transport energy.
-The heated water can be stored in a well-insulated tank working as a storage water heater or circulated through a heating circuit to heat a home.
+Hot water can be transported, thus allowing energy to be transported.
+The heated water can be stored in a well-insulated tank or circulated through a heating circuit to heat a home.

-The essential elements that make up an ACS installation are:
+The basic elements that make up a DHW installation are:

 • Water heater